 In multi-language broadcast, media files are often supplied, with a separate WAV containing a required language track.
 The challenge is to insert the audio from the WAV directly in to the media file so that the playout system doesn’t need to be modified.
 With Engine, this is very simple.
 Find out more

 In Europe we have Audio Description.
 In USA it is Video Description.
 The function, though, is the same, which is to supply a commentary track which is of particular use to the visually impaired.
 When media is supplied to televisions and set top boxes, the commentary can often be streamed in parallel to the main sound track and selected in the home.
 When broadcasting to devices such as tablets and computers, this is usually not possible.
 For these cases it is therefore necessary to premix the commentary over the main audio, and let the end user select either the normal audio, or the audio with commentary.
 The AD mix for Engine provides a range of solutions for premixing the commentary using a standard Pan/Fade control track.
 Find out more

 One area where Engine brings unexpected efficiency is when you use the central server both for your main production workflows, and also for file finishing within your edit suites.
 The same server can be used simultaneously in both, and a number of customers use this to achieve virtually free loudness compliance within Edit, as part of a main Engine installation.
 Find out more

 Whilst not an application itself, channel growing is an important function that may be needed to realise specific workflows.
 In essence, this converts a media file to a media file with a greater number of audio channels.
 For example, you could start with a two channel MXF file, and end up with an eight channel MXF file.
 These additional channels may be required, for example if you want to upmix a stereo file, and keep the new 5.1 within the same MXF file.
 Find out more

-Additional modules and functions are in development, and will become available during 2016.
+Additional modules and functions are planned or in development.